 - a.
 Program managers use DT&E activities to manage and mitigate risks during development, to verify that products are compliant with contractual and operational requirements, and to inform decision makers throughout the program life cycle.
 DT&E provides program engineers and decision makers with knowledge to measure progress, identify problems, and to characterize system capabilities and limitations, and manage technical and programmatic risks.
 DT&E results are also used as exit criteria to ensure adequate progress prior to investment commitments or initiation of phases of the program, and as the basis for contract incentives. - b.
 DT&E starts with capability requirements and continues through product development, delivery, and acceptance; transition to operational test and evaluation (T&E); production; and operations and support.
 Consideration of developmental test and evaluation in the requirements and systems engineering processes ensures that capability requirements are measurable, testable, and achievable.
 Identifying and correcting deficiencies early is less costly than discovering system deficiencies late in the acquisition process. - c.
 The Program Manager will use a Test and Evaluation Master Plan (TEMP) as the primary planning and management tool for the integrated test program.
 Whenever feasible, testing will be conducted in an integrated fashion to permit all stakeholders to use data in support of their respective functions.
 Integrated testing requires the collaborative planning and collaborative execution of test phases and events to provide shared data in support of independent analysis, evaluation, and reporting by all stakeholders, particularly the systems engineering, developmental (both contractor and government) and operational T&E communities.
 The Program Manager will establish an integrated test planning group consisting of empowered representatives of test data producers and consumers (to include all applicable stakeholders) to ensure collaboration and to develop a strategy for robust, efficient testing to support systems engineering, evaluations, and certifications throughout the acquisition life cycle. - d.
 The Program Manager will identify the test resources needed to execute the DT&E program to acquire the data that will be used to understand program progress, identify issues, verify compliance, and balance cost and performance.
 Test resource requirements will be included in the TEMP. - e.
-The Deputy Assistant Secretary of Defense for Developmental Test and Evaluation (DASD(DT&E)) will monitor the activities of Major Defense Acquisition Programs (MDAPs), Major Automated Information System (MAIS) programs, and Under Secretary of Defense for
+The Deputy Assistant Secretary of Defense for Developmental Test and Evaluation (DASD(DT&E)) will monitor the development test and evaluation program activities of Major Defense Acquisition Programs (MDAPs), Major Automated Information System (MAIS)

-Acquisition, Technology and Logistics (USD(AT&L))-designated special interest programs as well as approve or disapprove the DT&E plans in the TEMP.
-For all other programs, the Component Acquisition Executive will designate, as desired, the DT&E organization that monitors DT&E activities and approves or disapproves the DT&E plans in the TEMP.
-DASD(DT&E) authorities, responsibilities, and functions are described in DoD Instruction 5134.17 (Reference (be)).
+programs, and Under Secretary of Defense for Acquisition, Technology and Logistics (USD(AT&L)) designated special interest programs as well as approve or disapprove the DT&E plans in the TEMP.
+For all other programs, the Component Acquisition Executive will designate, as desired, the and review the DT&E plans for those programs in the TEMP.
+The DASD(DT&E) will provide a recommendation to approve or disapprove the MDAP DT&E plans as well as advise the relevant technical authorities for these programs on the incorporation of best practices for developmental test from across the Department.
+For ACAT IA, and ACAT II and below programs, the Component Acquisition Executive will designate a DT&E organization that to monitors DT&E activities and recommend approvesal or disapprovesal of the DT&E plans in the TEMP.
+For all programs, the MDA (or designee) will approve or disapprove the DT&E plans in the TEMP.
+DASD(DT&E) authorities, responsibilities, and functions are described in DoD Instruction 5134.17 (Reference (be)) 10 U.S.C.
+139b (Reference (h)).